rocket-pool/rocketpool/README.md

 ```bash
 $ npm install && npm test
 ```
-This will start Ganache (if not already started) with the current block gas limit and put Rocket Pool through its paces.
+This will start Ganache (if not already started) with the current block gas limit and put Rocket Pool through its paces. * These tests are extensive and can take up to 2-10 mins to run depending on your machines specs *.

 # Rocket Pool White Paper